 Develop the Structured Data Markup:

 You’ll need to create your markup code to get Google Rich Snippets to appear for your business.
 This allows you to have the minimum details necessary for Google to support your content with rich snippets.
 The minimum fields required for Business & Organizations, including name of company, logo and URL.
 You can read more about the terminology used in the structured data markup on Schema.org and use the Google Structured Data Markup Helper to generate the required code.
-Feel free to check this clear and easy-to-implement guide about Structured Data.

 Test the Structured Data Markup: